openedx/edx-platform/docs/internal/development.md

 Note that the gitreload-based workflow is not meant for deployments on AWS (or elsewhere) which use collectstatic, since collectstatic is not run by a gitreload event.

-Also, the gitreload feature needs MITX_FEATURES['ENABLE_LMS_MIGRATION'] = True in the django settings.
+Also, the gitreload feature needs FEATURES['ENABLE_LMS_MIGRATION'] = True in the django settings.